bibicortesb/bikesharing/README.md

 ### Purpose

-Through this project, the differences in ride-sharing among the different city types is presented:
+Through this project, citibike information is analized to draw insights of the behaviour of the consumers.
+This information intends to support the endeavour of a bike-sharing venture in Des Moins.

 ## Resources

-- Data Source: city_data.csv
+- Data Source: citibikedata.csv
-- Software: Python 3.9.12,
+- Software: Tableau & Python 3.9.12,

 ## Results

-In the following table, the average fare per ride by city type is shown:
+The results were published in Tableau public in the following link: _________________

 ## Dashboard